Rekanice/swe-G2-iot-project/README.md

 ### Xmas Buy List
 This program is for Milestone 1 Part 2 - Collaborating with Github.

-We're putting together the baddest Chirstmas wishlist that we will* buy this year.
+We're putting together the baddest Christmas wishlist that we will* buy this year.

 ##### Files Guide